 Take the necessary measures to ensure that the consular services network responds effectively to the needs of migrants and their families in regard to the protection of their rights, with particular attention to those held in immigration detention, ensuring legal aid, and promoting access to justice and other guarantees of due process; the granting of assistance, and the compilation of data on migration.
 Such measures should include the allocation of sufficient human and financial resources and the development of ongoing training programmes for consular officials on human rights law.
 Authorities should be made aware of the particular risks posed to certain groups, such as irregular migrants or LGBTI individuals, of being brought to the attention of consular authorities without their knowledge and informed consent.

 Develop national plans to end immigration detention and to implement human rights-compliant, non-custodial, community-based alternatives to detention based on an ethic of care, not enforcement.
-Legislation should include the obligation of administrative or judicial bodies to start from liberty as the first alternative and only if that is rejected for clear, articulated reason consider human rights-based alternatives to detention – one by one – including the obligation of provide adequate arguments at each step why each option is not applicable in the particular case.
+Legislation should include the obligation of administrative or judicial bodies to start from liberty as the first alternative and only if that is rejected for clear, articulated reasons consider human rights-based alternatives to detention – one by one – including the obligation of providing adequate reasons at each step why each option is not applicable in the particular case.

 Ensure accountability and remedy for any instances of unlawful or arbitrary detention, deficiencies in detention standards and any violations or abuse of the human rights of detained migrants, or the use of the threat of detention as extortion for money or sex, by State actors and private individuals, entities or security forces.
 Cooperate with independent monitoring of all places of deprivation of liberty including by competent international organisations and civil society.